sameeroz/Astar_Manhattan_puzzle_game/README.md

 # Astar Manhattan puzzle game
-### This is an A* puzzle game, can be played manually or solved automatically using A* Manhattan heuristic algorithm
+### This is an AI puzzle game, can be played manually or solved automatically using A* Manhattan heuristic algorithm

 # Screenshots